Configuration Reference

 |---|---|---|---|---|

-runtime.idle_ttl | duration string | "30m" | Daemon config only | Idle stop threshold based on last_terminal_run_finished_at |
+runtime.idle_ttl | duration string | "10m" | Daemon config only | Global idle stop threshold based on last_terminal_run_finished_at.
+Set to "0" to disable idle detection globally. |

 runtime.log_level | string | "info" | Daemon config only | Log verbosity: debug, info, warn, error |